Sikorsky CH-53 Sea Stallion: Origins

-In response, Boeing Vertol offered a modified version of the CH-47 Chinook; Kaman Aircraft offered a development of the British Fairey Rotodyne compound helicopter; and Sikorsky offered what amounted to a scaled-up version of the S-61R, with twin General Electric T64 turboshaft engines and the dynamic system of the S-64/CH-54, to be designated the S-65.
+In response, Boeing Vertol offered a modified version of the CH-47 Chinook.
+Kaman Aircraft offered a development of the British Fairey Rotodyne compound helicopter, and Sikorsky offered what amounted to a scaled-up version of the S-61R, with twin General Electric T64 turboshaft engines and the dynamic system of the S-64/CH-54, to be designated the S-65.
 Kaman's proposal quickly died when the British government dropped its backing of the Rotodyne program.

 Competition between Boeing Vertol and Sikorsky was intense, with the Chinook having an advantage because it was being acquired by the United States Army.
-During July 1962, it was announced that Sikorsky's bid had been selected as the winner on account of various considerations, including cost, technical factors, and production capability.
-However, a contract was not immediately forthcoming due to budgetary limitations.
+In July 1962, Sikorsky's bid was selected as the winner on account of various considerations, including cost, technical factors, and production capability.
+A contract was not immediately forthcoming due to budgetary limitations.